 In general, the optimization results are not reproducible.

 Compare the trained preset ensemble models to the trained optimizable model.
 In the Models pane, the app highlights the lowest RMSE (Validation) (validation root mean squared error) by outlining it in a box.
 In this example, the trained optimizable ensemble outperforms the two preset models.

 A trained optimizable model does not always have a lower RMSE than the trained preset models.
 If a trained optimizable model does not perform well, you can try to get better results by running the optimization for longer.
-On the Regression Learner tab, in the Options section, click Optimizer.
+On the Learn tab, in the Options section, click Optimizer.
 In the dialog box, increase the Iterations value.
 For example, you can double-click the default value of

 30and enter a value of